 Tuition is billed a couple weeks before classes start and is due in full by the first day of classes, unless you’ve made arrangements for a payment plan with the Bursar’s office.

 Once registered, you will not have access to the course material, until the first day of classes.
 All courses are hosted on the Brightspace platform.
+Please note: Once a semester is over, you will not continue to have access to the course materials in Brightspace.

 Add/Drop, Refund, & Deadline Calendar: https://www.purdue.edu/registrar/calendars